tisztamo/protosun/_posts/2015-06-06-static-methods-moving-objects.md

 ### Conclusion ###

-We have objects flying on straight lines in an invisible 2D vector space.
+We have objects flying in straight lines in an invisible 2D vector space.

 Not very much, but it is surprisingly close to a solar system simulator!
 We just need more Newton, a bit Euler and some CSS...